Happy Trails | Scenic Hikes For All Abilities

-With our proximity to the Blue Ridge foothills, locals are lucky to have easy access to some fine hiking options.
+With our proximity to the Blue Ridge foothills, locals are lucky to have easy access to some fine hiking options but I do have to say that nothing really compares to Yellowstone hikes.
 For most area residents, a 60- to 90-minute drive or less is all it takes to land at an appealing trailhead, ready for an inviting and invigorating walk in the woods.
 And the assortment of terrain ensures there are options to fit almost every hiker’s skill and endurance level.
 So with fall’s beautiful colors upon us, now’s the time to plan a trek through some of the beautiful woodlands, plains and hillsides this area has to offer.
 Check out these trails, presented in approximate order of ascending challenge.

 Thunder Ridge (.2 miles, easy 10-minute loop) Located at Blue Ridge Parkway (BRP) Milepost (MP) 74.7 with plenty of free parking.
 Enjoy a view of Arnold’s Valley from a stone observation deck.